 - being overweight or obese

-- some medicines, such as sulfasalazine (a medicine used to treat rheumatoid arthritis and inflammatory bowel disease)
+- some medicines – for example, sulfasalazine (which is used to treat rheumatoid arthritis and inflammatory bowel disease)

 Is it true that having mumps as a child can affect your fertility?